rguilmain/rag-app/README.md

 # rag-app

-A Retrieval-Augmented Generation (RAG) application.
+A Retrieval-Augmented Generation (RAG) application made with LangChain, Tavily, FastAPI, and React.

 # Usage